9 prominent early astronauts carrying on US space history

 BUZZ ALDRIN

 The second man to walk on the moon is still active promoting space travel, especially to Mars.
 The 86-year-old veteran of Apollo 11 and Gemini 12 made news recently when he fell ill while visiting Antarctica to study conditions similar to Mars.
-A Florida resident, he was released from a hospital in New Zealand on Friday.
+The Florida resident was released from a hospital in New Zealand last month.

 ---